 If you consider leaving the abuser, think about...

-- Four places you could go if you leave your home.
+- Places you could go if you leave your home.

 - People who might help you if you left.
 Think about people who will keep a bag for you, or people who might lend you money.
-Make plans for your pets.
+Talk with our advocates about making plans for your pets.